Ohio Disaster Relief - Advanced Training

 Training details:

-• Once all requirements are completed, you are ready deploy as a DR Chaplain.
+- Once all requirements are completed, you are ready to deploy as a DR Chaplain.

 Next Steps:

-• After your first deployment as a chaplain, you will begin the process to be endorsed by The North American Mission Board as a chaplain.
+- After your first deployment as a chaplain, you may begin the process to be endorsed by The North American Mission Board as a volunteer disaster relief chaplain.

 Ohio Disaster Relief will offer CEU courses and/or direct chaplains to course listings that can be counted towards the 4-credit annual requirement.
 Course work completed for the NAMB endorsement process also counts towards this requirement.

-• Chaplains are also encouraged to train as an Assessor since they are the first people to make contact with a family impacted by a disaster.
-(See below)
+- Chaplains are also encouraged to train as an Assessor since they are the first people to make contact with a family impacted by a disaster.
+(See below for assessor training)

 Assessment